javitausia/geocean-nz-ss/README.md

     ├── LICENSE
     |
     ├── .gitignore
-    ├── .gitattributes     <- These are .git configuration files ├── _config.yml
+    ├── .gitattributes         <- These are .git configuration files
+    |
+    ├── _config.yml
     ├── _toc.yml               <- These are config files for the jupyter-book
     |
+    ├── .github
+    |   └── workflows
+    |       └── deploy.yml     <- YAMO file for the Github Actions deployment
+    |
     ├── references             <- Project bibliography with articles, books...
     |
     ├── README.md              <- The top-level README for developers using this project
     |
     ├── data
     │   ├── slp                <- Sea-level-pressure fields from ERA5 / CFSR
     │   ├── ss-hindcast        <- Storm surge hindcast models
     │   ├── ss-obs             <- Storm surge real observations data
     │   └── extra              <- Additional data that might be helpful │
     ├── media
     |   ├── images
     |   └── videos             <- Some media files extracted from project workflows
     │
     ├── notebooks              <- Jupyter notebooks.
 This folder contains all the explanatory
     |                             jupyter notebooks used in the project
     │
     ├── environment.yml        <- The environment file for reproducing the analysis environment, e.g.
     │                             generated with `conda freeze > environment.yml`
+    ├── requirements.txt       <- Another environment file for reproducing the analysis environment, e.g.
+    │                             generated with `pip freeze > requirements.txt`
     │
     ├── sscode                 <- Source code for use in this project │   ├── __init__.py        <- Makes src a Python module
     |   ├── modules*           <- Python scripts with different modules (*not a subfolder)
-    |   |   └── data
+    |   |   ├──  data
-    |   |   └── pca
+    |   |   ├── pca
-    |   |   └── linear
+    |   |   ├── linear
     |   |   └── ...
     │   │
     │   ├── plotting           <- Plotting scripts related with the mathematical ones │   │   └── ...
     │
     └── report                 <- Project description in pdf format MSVC1901_UoCantabria_01_V4 - Final.pdf

 ## Installation